-The other day, I glanced out my window and noticed the setting sun.
-The combination of cloud effect and angle of rays brought a rose softness to everything—as if the air itself were tinted.
+I glanced out my window at a beautiful sky.
+The sun was setting and the combination of cloud effect and angle of rays brought a rose softness to everything—as if the air itself were tinted.
 I went outside to experience the beauty.
 Rolls of clouds wound from one end of the sky to the other and one behind the other, like waves on a beach, acting as prisms to the light from the sun.

 Gazing up, I noticed the barren tree limbs plastered black against mauve and pink clouds.
 Not a leaf.
 Not a bud.
 No sign of life—as if they were forever dead.
 The contrast took my breath away.
 I wish I identified with the colorful sky and warm air, but truth be told, I felt like the barren branches reaching for the light.
 Shortly, everything returned to the usual dusk grey and the branches blended into the sky.
 For the rest of the evening and ever since I’ve been unable to shake the image of the tree limbs against the colorful clouds, knowing it held a message for me: an internal awareness of my own barrenness and the spiritual life I missed and yearned for.